Tag: Jamie Reed

 The below Parliamentary question was asked by Jamie Reed on 2016-02-19.

-To ask the Secretary of State for Energy and Climate Change, what the objectives are of the Sellafield workforce reform initiative; and if she will make a statement.
+To ask the Secretary of State for Energy and Climate Change, whether her Department has made an assessment of the potential savings to the public purse arising from the Sellafield workforce reform initiative.

 Andrea Leadsom